alfonsomartinde/jquery.valign/README.md

 ﻿Introduction
 ============

-**Valing** is a small jQuery plugin which allows you to align vertically without CSS hacks.
+**Valing** is a small jQuery plugin which allows you to align vertically any HTML element without CSS hacks.

 How it works
 ============